 Instructions

-- Do a taste test to check salt, heat and sweetness and adjust salt and date paste according to your liking.
+- Turn off the heat and do a taste test to check salt, heat and sweetness.
+Adjust salt according to your liking.

-- Do a taste test to check salt, heat and sweetness and adjust salt and date paste according to your liking.
+- Turn off heat and do a taste test to check salt, heat, and sweetness.
+Adjust salt according to your liking.

 - Allow the chutney to cool down uncovered.
 It’ll thicken a bit more as it cools.
 Transfer into waterproof jars and store in the fridge.